Student guide: adjusting to remote learning

 6. Working with a group or a team

 - Keep videos open when you can.
 As long as you can see whatever you need to collaborate, aim to keep the video visible on your computer screen.
-It’ll help you see the expressions of your teammates and stay connected to each Identify how your group will do it’s work, if that is everyone in the same shared doc, or shared another way.
+It’ll help you see the expressions of your teammates and stay connected to each other.
+Identify how your group will do the work – if that is everyone works in the same shared document and/or determine another way.

 7. Be kind when online